Abdulk084/HPE/README.md

 This will install all the required libraries.
 Pleas select "Yes" when asked during libraries installation process.

 ### FCPC:
-Create a folder with a name FCPC.
-Add your train.smi and test.smi files to FCPC folder.
-Both .smi files only contain the SMILES strings.
-MOreover, add train_out.csv and test_output.csv files to FCPC as well.
-Sample smi and csv files are already uploaded in the folder FCPC for reference.
-You may replace these files with your own files.
-PLease keep the format (column names and order ) same.
-FCPC folder contains following
+Create a folder with a name FCPC in your local machine.
+Download the following files from our GitHub FCPC into your local FCPC folder.